andrewburry/LowPolyfy/README.md

 # LowPolyfy
 Low-poly object representations have become very popular art style in recent years.
-This technique decomposes an image into a mesh of connected triangles.
+This technique decomposes an image into a mesh of connected polygons.
 Delaunay triangulation is a well known algorithm which can perform this abstraction.
 Typical algorithms for creating low-poly image representations involve feature detection followed by Delaunay triangulation.

 ![Parakeet](https://i.imgur.com/uTHlhGl.jpg) ![Parakeet Low Poly](https://i.imgur.com/8mc7zi2.png)